Sprytile/SprytileDocs/docs/advanced-features.md

 ## Work Plane Cursor

-A feature that was added to Sprytile recently is the Work Plane Cursor.
-This is a visual indicator around the Blender cursor which shows the plane you will be painting on.
+The work plane is a visual indicator around the Blender cursor which shows the plane you will be painting on, and the fill area when using the fill tool.

 There are three options for the display of the work plane cursor: